2020 NYS 3-8 Assessments FAQ

-The following set of frequently-asked questions and answers have been developed in an effort to explain the design, administration, results, and changes of the 2019 New York State Assessments for grades 3-8.
+The following set of frequently-asked questions and answers have been developed in an effort to explain the design, administration, results reporting for the New York State Grades 3-8 Assessments.

 1. What are the New York State 3-8 Assessments?